ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Features
 - Can give argument to included files.
-- Can call any method and alomst any metamethod on tokenlist via implicit call.
+- Can call any method and almost any metamethod on tokenlist via implicit call to `render`.

 #### Improvement
-- In traceback, file path shown as relative.
 - Alias cannot erase existing macros.
 - `\config` second argument isn't converted automaticaly anymore, for coherence.